From high flying Corporate Executive to full-time Wife and Mother of 3 children. I strive to create amazing meals for my family everyday.

 Before serving, whip the Thickened Cream until soft peaks form.
 Spread over this chilled pie and sprinkle with the Flake bars.

 This is my basic biscuit base for making cheesecakes, tarts etc....
 It has a very light chocolate flavour.
 When I am not in the mood for making pastry I often use this as an alternative (like in Lemon Meringue Pie).
 However I would never use it for a fruit pie like Apple or Cherry.
 That kind of pie needs proper pastry.
+This recipe may make a bit more or a bit less than you need.
+It all depends on the size of the tin you are using.

 Crush the biscuits in a food processor or blender until they form fine crumbs.
 Mix with the melted butter and press firmly into your pie or cheesecake tin.
 Chill for at least 2 hours in fridge before adding filling.

-For a Vanilla Crust - use Arnotts Nice Biscuits instead of Digestive
+Variations:- For a Vanilla Crust - use Arnotts Nice Biscuits instead of Digestive For a more Chocolate Crust - add 2 tablespoons Cocoa Powder

 Note: I use McVites Digestives because they taste really good and crush very easily into a fine crumb.
 You can use another brand if you wish.